SSIS Soils Data, Minnesota

 Files available for download from the FTP site are in Arc/Info export and shapefile formats, stored in separate folders by format.
 Each county's township files have been assembled into a self-extracting zip (.EXE) file.
 After downloading this zip file, simply execute (run) the file.
 For example, double-click it from Windows Explorer or File Manager.
 Doing this will automatically extract the following files:

 SSIS files include soil codes and soil name descriptions; however, no other tabular information on soil properties is included.
-Users can download tabular information from NRCS's Soil Data Mart to link to the map unit symbols.
+Users can download tabular information from NRCS's Web Soil Survey to link to the map unit symbols.
 The Soil Data Mart's tabular data is from the National Soil Information System (NASIS); this replaces their previous MUIR database.